-Students will complete extra industry based units standards linked to their chosen career path
+Students will complete extra industry based unit standards linked to their chosen career path

 Notes: For University Entrance 5 Writing and 5 Reading credits are necessary.
+This is not a university pathway course.

 Gateway is a programme which opens pathways for students from school to the world of work.